jmdaemon/treeleaves/design/Design.md

 ### Data Presentation

+#### Folders

+Folders are just a collection or encoding scheme used to organize and sort files.

+Users find folders useful in that some folders/directories are frequently navigated to during a session.
+Folders can also contain thumbnails representative of the contents stored inside.

 #### Images

 Images are typically looked up with a file manager.
 It often takes a lot of time to load image thumbnails,